 Mr. de Bont, could you tell something about how you got involved in films and about your early work as a cinematographer?

 I started my career when I was very young, making little movies and documentaries with my little camera when I was about twelve years old.
-As I moved on, I really knew for sure that I wanted to initially become a cinematographer, because I felt that there was so much story to be told by visual means.
+As I moved on, I really knew for sure that I wanted to initially become a cinematographer because I felt that there was so much story to be told by visual means.
 After all, I am a very visual person.
-Therefore it was necessary for me to develop my skills, because cinematography is not just a way to duplicate the reality, there’s so much more you can do with it: the visual side has to be as important a storytelling element as the screenplay and the direction.
+Therefore I needed to develop my skills because cinematography is not just a way to duplicate reality.
+There’s so much more you can do with it; the visual side has to be as important a storytelling element as the screenplay and the direction.
 In most of the films I had seen in my life up until then, the camera was often used as a documentary device.
 They showed what was happening in front of the camera without doing anything with it.
-But if you make it look that somebody is actually looking around, when there’s sometimes a little motion, a little to the left or a little to the right, and you get the sense that there’s a third person involved who takes in the reality and decides there’s more to it than just a stationary image, and then it becomes very important.
-So after I had finished my studies at the [Netherlands] Film Academy, I started working in Holland and a lot of the films were about the visual elements.
+But if you make it look that somebody is actually looking around, when there’s sometimes a little motion, a little to the left or a little to the right, and you get the sense that there’s a third person involved who takes in reality and decides there’s more to it than just a stationary image, and then it becomes very important.
+So after I had finished my studies at the [Netherlands] Film Academy, I started working in Holland, and a lot of the films were about the visual elements.
 I did “De Blinde Fotograaf” [1973, a.k.a.
 “The Blind Photographer”] about how you film something—what would that world look like, is there even a world that you could make visible to the audience?
 Those challenges I really like.
 When I worked with Paul Verhoeven on “Turkish Delight” , I wanted to give a sense of a very contemporary observation of the world that we lived in at the time.
 There was so much happening, the culture was changing—and really very fast—people were interested in so much more than everything that surrounded them.
 All those different movements, the activities, daring cultural projects in theater, I wanted to make sure that all this energy ended up on the screen as well.
 It wouldn’t have been a truthful film if you didn’t feel that energy.
 Basically that whole film was shot with a hand-held camera, unless there was no other way, and it made you feel that there was so much going on, so many emotions brought on the screen, just by the motion of the camera, so it felt more real.
-The actors [leading characters played by Monique van de Ven and Rutger Hauer] were first-time actors more or less, and because of that, there was not a build-in automatism how to act in front of a camera.
+The actors [leading characters played by Monique van de Ven and Rutger Hauer] were first-time actors, more or less, and because of that, there was not a build-in automatism how to act in front of a camera.
 I wanted the characters to be your friends, people you would like to have a drink with, and the more you made that real, and the more it came across as real, the more it helped to make it interesting for an audience.
 Yeah, that’s also how I walk through the street and move around, that’s also how I ride my bike.
 If you look back at it now, it was exactly how people were behaving at the time.
-It was not a creative image, it was a real image.
+It was not a creative image; it was a real image.

 And “Turkish Delight” became a phenomenal success.
 What was it like in those days for you to work as a cinematographer in Holland?